Warren National University: Licensing and accreditation status

-Warren National University was registered with the Wyoming Department of Education under W.S.
-21-2-401 through 21-2-407.
-This registration allowed the university to legally conduct business in the state.
-However, WNU was never accredited by any higher education accreditation body recognized in the United States.
 As a condition of registration in Wyoming, the institution had to meet standards contained in "Article 4: Private School Licensing."
 One such requirement, which took effect in July 2006, was that a school must either be accredited or be in the process of becoming accredited by a higher education accrediting organization recognized by the U.S. Department of Education.
-In order to continue operating in Wyoming, Warren National University applied for accreditation from the North Central Association of Colleges and Schools, the recognized regional accreditation agency serving the state.
+To continue operating in Wyoming, Warren National University applied for accreditation from the North Central Association of Colleges and Schools, the regional accreditation agency serving the state.
 The accreditation process was expected to take several years.
 According to WNU, the school achieved "eligibility status" for accreditation in December 2007.

 The Higher Learning Commission of the North Central Commission scheduled an "initial candidacy" visit by an evaluation team on October 13–15, 2008, another required step toward accreditation.
 As of January 27, 2009, WNU was no longer listed by the Higher Learning Commission as "Applying" for accreditation, but instead as "No Status."
-On January 30, 2009 the WNU website explained that the evaluation visit did not go well and the recommendation was that the accreditation process should be terminated.
+On January 30, 2009, the WNU website explained that the evaluation visit did not go well and the recommendation was that the accreditation process should be terminated.
 Therefore, WNU withdrew their accreditation application.
 On January 30, 2009, Warren National University announced that their attempt to achieve accreditation had failed and that they would cease operating on March 31, 2009.